 Method of assessing effectiveness

-In its nearly two years of operation, the CSC has not needed to respond to poor customer service, so it is not possible to measure how effective the operational ability is.
-However, the above requirements do provide a useful framework for assessing the positioning of the CSC in developing its relationship with PTI, in keeping the direct customers informed of PTI performance and in ensuring that the wider community is also aware of how the PTI is meeting its obligations.
+In its nearly two years of operation, the CSC has regularly monitored the performance of IANA, which to date has not required the CSC to respond to poor customer service, so it is not possible to measure how effective the operational ability is.
+The above requirements provide a useful framework for assessing the effectiveness of the CSC in developing its relationship with PTI, keeping the direct customers informed of PTI performance and in ensuring that the wider community is also aware of how the PTI is meeting its obligations.

+In assessing the effectiveness of the CSC in performing its role(s), the Review Team will develop and use relevant performance indicators and related metrics reflecting the measures of effectivenss listed in section 3 above.

-Much of this was discussed with stakeholders during the CSC Charter Review and there was a good degree of confidence from the customers and from wider community interaction that the CSC is performing effectively.
+The Review Team will also draw on the recently concluded CSC Charter Review that reported a good degree of confidence from the customers and from wider community interaction that the CSC is performing effectively.
 In one area – opening a regular strategic dialogue between the CSC and the PTI Board – a formal requirement was introduced, but with the support of the CSC and of the PTI Board.

-Possible Approach and Scope to the Effectiveness Review
+Approach and Scope to the Effectiveness Review

-Given the above, one way of carrying out the effectiveness review would be to use Section 3 through 5 to identify how to assess the obligations on the CSC.
+Given the above, the proposed way for carrying out the effectiveness review is to use Section 3 through 5 to identify how to assess the obligations on the CSC.
 Assessment of publicly available documents and CSC reports should allow the review to assess how effectively the CSC has performed during its formative stages.

-Further consideration might need to be given to whether and how to consult with the registries and the other communities which have nominated liaisons to the CSC about awareness about the CSC’s work.
+Further consideration will be given to whether and how to consult with the registries and the other communities which have nominated liaisons to the CSC about awareness about the CSC’s work.

 Out of Scope of the review